mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 machine architecture issues.

-*MPI for Python* can communicate any built-in or used-defined Python object taking advantage of the features provided by the mod:`pickle`/:mod:`cPickle` modules.
+*MPI for Python* can communicate any built-in or used-defined Python object taking advantage of the features provided by the mod:`pickle` module.
 These facilities will be routinely used to build binary representations of objects to communicate (at sending processes), and restoring them back (at receiving processes).

 Although simple and general, the serialization approach (i.e., *pickling* and *unpickling*) previously discussed imposes important